-Chinese herbs have been used to soothe the bladder for dogs with urinary diseases.
+Chinese herbs have been used to soothe the bladder for dogs with urinary diseases for many years.

 Bladder issues in dogs are complicated.